wanyuac/handyR/README.md

 # handyR
 This repository provides R functions for statistical analysis.
+It was called R_toolkit and built in 2015.
+I converted it into a package on 4 Aug 2018 to simplify its use.
+I also renamed it to make it easier to type and remember.

 ## A list of scripts
 * [makeNamedList.R](#makeNamedList)